ranjanssgj/Documentation/README.md

 # 📚 Project Documentation

 Welcome to the central hub for all my project documentation.
-This repository serves as a knowledge base, containing detailed guides, technical specifications, and references for the various projects I have worked on.
+This repository serves as a knowledge base, containing detailed guides, technical specifications, development logs and references for the various projects I have worked on.

 ## 🎯 Purpose

 The goal of this repository is to keep documentation organized, version-controlled, and easily accessible.
 Each Markdown file corresponds to a specific project and covers topics such as:
 - Project Overview
 - Architecture & Design
-- Setup & Installation
-- Usage Guidelines
 - Development Logs

 ## 🗂️ Documentation Index